IvPetGamer1237/idk/README.md

 Make sure to report any bugs to /dev/null

 ---
+### about C/fakeshell.c
+it is a small program that runs another program passed by a command line argument
+example: `./fakeshell ls`

+---
+### about C/fakeshell.c
+this script asks your `username` and `hostname`
+and executes the commands received from stdin

+---
 ### about bashscripts/fakeshell.sh
 this is a very simple bash script
 this script asks for your `username` and `hostname`, and then simulates bash.